-Many college-bound students take an SAT prep course like the one from Princeton Review, to maximize their chances of success.
+Many college-bound students take The Princeton Review SAT prep courses or similar programs offered by other test prep companies to maximize their chances of success.
 After all, the competition for spots in top colleges is fierce and you need to meet a certain score threshold to get in.

-For example, get into Temple University, you would need an average score of only 1221.
-But to get into an Ivy League college like Yale you would need 1505 on your SAT.
+For example, to get into Temple University, you would need an average score of only 1221.
+But to get into an Ivy League college like Yale, you would need 1505 on your SAT.
 Then there are different requirements in between.

-Over the years, Princeton Review developed prep courses to make the task of crushing the SAT a bit easier.
+Over the years, Princeton Review developed prep courses to make crushing the SAT easier.
 Their courses receive high ratings overall, and they come with cool score guarantees.